 For many cyclists, the arrival of winter marks the end of their season.
 And that’s a shame.
 Winter cycling can be some of the most scenic, refreshing and adventurous of the year.
-New York City’s new bike share system makes all-weather cycling more carefree than ever.
+New York City’s bike share system makes all-weather cycling more carefree than ever.
 Sure, a shift in the temperatures presents a new set of challenges.
 But with the proper equipment and skills and a few adjustments in your routine, dealing with the elements on your city ride can be as simple as adopting the right mindset and embracing the change in seasons.
+It can even be a badge of honor among hearty New Yorkers.
 Welcome to our winter cycling guide.

 The Quick List:

 - Keep extremities warm.
 Wool caps, neck warmers and socks, plus thermal gloves or mittens fight the winter chill.

 - Ask your bike shop about fender options to protect your clothes and bike in wet weather.